thewarpaint/standard-model/README.md

-# standard-model
+# Standard Model

-A Standard Model visualization
+Standard Model of Particle Physics: a visualization